Semiparametric KSD test: unifying score and distance-based approaches for goodness-of-fit testing: Application with SKSD test framework

-\paragraph{Experiment setup.} Without loss of generality, we consider $\Sigma$ is a symmetric matrix, i.e., $\Sigma_{ij} = \Sigma_{ji}$ for all $i,j$, and make the following constraints on the parameter space: $\Sigma_{ij} \le 0$, $\gamma_i^{(2)} < 0$, which ensures the existence of the joint and conditional probability distributions.
-We want to know if a quadratic interaction model with a ring structure, i.e., $\Sigma_{ij} = 0$ for all $|i - j| \neq 1 \text{ or } d - 1$, can fit the model well enough.
-When generating the data, we consider alternatives only introducing second-order interaction terms between non-adjacent nodes in the graph: $\Sigma_{ij} = 0$ for all $|i - j| > 2$ or $|i - j| < d-2$.
-We are interested in two settings: (1) fix dimension $d = 8$ and vary the magnitude of the second-order interaction $\varepsilon$.
-We are under the null model when $\varepsilon = 0$ and under the alternative otherwise; (2) fix the magnitude of the second-order interaction terms $\varepsilon =0.5$ and vary the dimension $d$ to generate data from different distributions, which are all under the alternatives.
-The parameter $\varepsilon \ge 0$ (see Appendix~\ref{sec:additional-conditional-gaussian} for the definition of $\varepsilon$) controls the magnitude of the second-order interaction terms in both settings.
+We want to investigate if a quadratic interaction model with a ring structure, i.e., $\Sigma_{ij} = 0$ for all $|i - j| \neq 1 \text{ or } d - 1$, can fit the model well enough.
+When generating the data, we consider distribution introducing second-order interaction terms between non-adjacent nodes in the graph: $\Sigma_{ij} = 0$ for all $|i - j| > 2$ or $|i - j| < d-2$.
+The parameter $\varepsilon \ge 0$ controls the magnitude of the second-order interaction terms in both settings (see Appendix~\ref{sec:additional-conditional-gaussian} for the definition of $\varepsilon$).
 Sampling from model~\eqref{eq:conditional-gaussian} can be easily implemented by Gibbs sampler~\citep{arnold2001conditionally}.

-We use sample size $n = 500$ throughout the experiments.
-We refer to Appendix~\ref{sec:additional-conditional-gaussian} for additional details on the experiments.
+We are interested in two DGPs: (1) fix dimension $d = 8$ and vary the magnitude of the second-order interaction $\varepsilon$.
+In this case, we are under the null model when $\varepsilon = 0$ and under the alternative otherwise; (2) fix $\varepsilon =0.5$ and generate data from different distributions by varying the dimension $d$.
+In this case, all the data are generated under the alternatives.
+We use sample size $n = 500$ throughout the experiments and refer to Appendix~\ref{sec:additional-conditional-gaussian} for additional details on the experiments.

-\paragraph{Methods compared.} For estimation, we use minimum-KSD estimator~\citep{barp2019minimum} and score matching estimator~\citep{hyvarinen2005estimation,lin2016estimation} to estimate the parameters of the interaction terms in the null model with 1D grid structure.
+\paragraph{Methods compared.} For estimation, we use minimum-KSD estimator~\citep{barp2019minimum} and score matching estimator~\citep{hyvarinen2005estimation,lin2016estimation} to estimate the nuisance parameters.
 Both estimators admit closed-form solutions, which are given in Appendix~\ref{sec:additional-conditional-gaussian}.
 For testing, the SKSD test with parametric bootstrap cutoff is considered (Algorithm~\ref{alg:semiparametric-KSD}).